RunyanLab/Clustering-Pipeline/README.md

 # Clustering Pipeline

 Original code used in "Simultaneous interneuron labeling reveals cell-type-specific population-level interactions in cortex" to classify mCherry and TdTomato fluorophores.
+The approach could be used to distinguish any two fluorophores with differing excitation spectra.

 ### Before starting - collect necessary data
 1) Collect wavelenth series using wavelenths that best separate fluorophores across multiple powers.
 Averaging across frames is recommended.